Transfer to Nova Scotia from outside Canada

 2. NCA issues a Certificate of Qualification.

 4. The application is considered by the Executive Director.
+Processing times vary but can take at least 6 weeks during periods of high application volume.

 5. The application is approved.